 The Provost is the chief academic officer, the second line officer, the policy staff officer and reports to the President.
 The Provost is responsible for all matters relating to academic colleges and schools, academic programs, academic policy development, implementation and review, academic and student support services, enrollment management, research policy development, and research and public service.
-The units that report to the Provost are the Office of the Vice Provost for Research and Public Service, the Office of Institutional Research and Planning, the Office of Access and Enrollment Services, the Academic Colleges and Schools, Global and Graduate Education, the Virgin Islands University Center for Excellence In Developmental Disabilities, the Honors Program, and the Office of Community Engagement and Lifelong Learning.
+The units that report to the Provost are the Office of the Vice Provost for Research and Public Service, the Office of Institutional Research and Planning, the Office of Access and Enrollment Services, the Academic Colleges and Schools, Global and Graduate Education, the Virgin Islands University Center for Excellence In Developmental Disabilities, the Honors Program, the Center for Student Success, the dean of students and the Office of Community Engagement and Lifelong Learning.